 11. You could just paint the new bearings black and leave the axle boxes open, if they don’t bother you.
 I filled the open ends with tiny blobs of “Protastic”, which is like black Blu-Tack, making sure to avoid the ends of the axles .
 I guess you could use ordinary Blu-Tack or any other suitable gunge/filler and then paint it black!

-Big thanks to Barry and Steve.
+Big thanks to Steve.

 I know so many of you are attached to your old stock – so hopefully Steve’s how-to will help a fair few of you out.